dr-jiahaoCHEN/dr-jiahaoCHEN.github.io/_posts/2022-02-05-the elements of statistical learning notes 1.md

 toc:  true
 ---

 welcome to the elements of statistical learning notes 1.
-This page includes the first 6 chapters in the book of \textit{the elements of statistical learning}.
+This page includes the first 6 chapters in the book of <the elements of statistical learning>.